-(A) [ escription of the concerned application:

-1 To which EEE is the exemption request/information relevant?
-Name of applications or products:

-а a.
-List of relevant categories: (mark more than one where applicable)

-☑ 1

-≥ 2 ≥ 8

-⊠ 3 ⊠ 9

-☑ 4

-С exemption request does not refer: Applications in this exemption renewal request may be relevant to categories not marked above.
-Please specify for equipment of category 8 and 9: The requested exemption will be applied in monitoring and control instruments in industry in-vitro diagnostics other medical devices or other monitoring and control instruments than those in industry 2 Which of the six substances is in use in the application/product?
-(Indicate more than one where applicable) □ Pb □ Cd □ Hg □ Cr-VI □ PBB □ PBDE up to 4
+4. Technical description of the exemption request / revocation reque est (A) De escription of the concerned application: 1.
+To which EEE is the exemption request/information relevant? ١ Name of applications or products: a.
+List of relevant categories: (mark more than one where applicable) □ 1 □ 7 □ 2 □ 8 □ 3 □ 9 □ 4 □ 10 □ 5 □ 11 □ 6 b.
+Please specify if application is in use in other categories to which the exemption request does not refer: As specified in separate requests to renew the exemption submitted to the European Commission within the deadline foreseen by the Directive for submission of applications, applications in this exemption renewal request are relevant to categories not marked above and below.
+C. Please specify for equipment of category 8 and 9: The requested exemption will be applied in monitoring and control instruments in industry in-vitro diagnostics other medical devices or other monitoring and control instruments than those in industry